 When we approached REIGA, we weren't particularly concerned about our course - we just aimed for REIGA.
 Now, however, our course is important.
-We want to fly be flying directly away from REIGA on a course of 075°.
+We want to be flying directly away from REIGA on a course of 075°.

-Now, in an ideal world, after we turned to 075°, the ADF needle would be pointed directly behind you (ie, we'd be on course).
-Probably it isn't, so we need to adjust our course.
+Now, in an ideal world, after we turned to 075°, the ADF needle would be at 075° away from pointed directly behind you (ie, we'd be on course).
+Probably it isn't, so we need REIGA for two minto adjust our course.
 The key to adjusting our course is ADF Rule 2.
-If we've set the compass card correctly, then the needle shows us the current NDB bearing.
+If we've set utes the compass card correctly, then the needle shows us the current NDB bearing.
 If we turn and fly until we intercept the 255 bearing, then turn to 075°, we'll be right on course.